Wal33D/Processes_N_Pipes-C/README.md

 # 🔄 Processes-N-Pipes: Case Inversion IPC Demo

 Welcome to **Processes-N-Pipes**, an educational and entertaining exploration into the realms of inter-process communication (IPC) using ordinary pipes.
-This specialized toolkit demonstrates a simple yet intriguing use case: sending a string message between two processes where the receiving process inverses the case of each character and sends it back.
+This specialized toolkit demonstrates a simple yet intriguing use case: sending a string message between two processes where the receiving process inversely cases each character and sends it back.
 Perfect for learners and educators, this project simplifies understanding IPC through a fun, interactive example.

 ## 🎯 Core Functionality